-If you think you might have the Wuhan coronavirus, call your doctor.
-Here’s what they’ll ask and what a hospital will do.
+Experts urge anyone who thinks they have the coronavirus to call before going to a US hospital.
+Here’s the process for potential patients.

 - Read more:

+- How the ‘failed’ quarantine of the Diamond Princess cruise ship started with 10 coronavirus cases and ended with more than 700

+- I survived swine flu as a teenager and it taught me one crucial lesson about life during an epidemic: Don’t panic

-- Everything you need to know about the coronavirus outbreak in 30 seconds
+- What to know about the coronavirus outbreak in 8 charts and maps

-- The Wuhan coronavirus seems to have a low fatality rate, and most patients make full recoveries.
-Experts reveal why it’s causing panic anyway.

-- Drone footage shows the 11-million-person city of Wuhan, China, empty during the largest quarantine in human history

-Note: This story has been updated with new information.
-It was originally published on February 5, 2020.